Software rasterizing hair

 4. Divide this distance by segment length.
 Saturate the result so that it is between 0 and 1.

-Calculation of pixels projecteted onto segment axis.
+Calculation of pixels projected onto segment axis.

 Calculating long axis coordinates for pixels px0, px1, and px2 by projecting onto p0-p1 line (marked in yellow).